llabball/json-require/README.md

 ## Ampersand.js DEMO as CouchDB Couchapp

-This couchapp ([CouchDB design doc](http://docs.couchdb.org/en/latest/api/design.html)) is port of the [Ampersandjs](http://ampersandjs.com/) demo application that can be generated with the [Ampersand Cli tool](http://ampersandjs.com/docs/#ampersand-starting-a-new-app).
+This couchapp ([CouchDB design doc](http://docs.couchdb.org/en/latest/api/design.html)) is a port of the [Ampersandjs](http://ampersandjs.com/) demo application which can be generated with the [Ampersand Cli tool](http://ampersandjs.com/docs/#ampersand-starting-a-new-app).

-The main goal for the port was to show that an Ampersand.js-Project consisting of many commonjs-modules can be hosted at a CouchDB, loaded as JSON app and started in the Browser.
+The main goal of the port was to show that an Ampersand.js-Project consisting of many commonjs-modules can be hosted at a CouchDB, loaded as JSON and started in the Browser as webapp.

-Ampersand-Modules like state, model and view are recommended to initialise via a `extend(options)` function.
-The `options` are a JavaScript object.
-The router implementation show what potential other structure a Ampersand.js-Couchapp can have because its JSON in result.
-The most advantage is expected in source code management tasks because the Ampersand.js app will be splitted in more and smaller files.
+Ampersand-Modules like state, model and view are recommended to be initialised via a `extend(options)` function.
+The `options` is a JavaScript object.
+The router implementation shows how a Ampersand.js-Couchapp can be structured different because its JSON in result.
+One big advantage is expected in source code management tasks because the Ampersand.js app will be splitted in more and smaller files.

 The test are continuing ...